linewx/deep-log/docs/overview.rst

 * ETL processing
     deep-log has three steps to process data, parse, handle, filter.

-    * :ref:`parser`,  parser is used to parse log data, which transfer unstructured data to structured data for further handlers.
+    * :ref:`parser <parser>`, parser is used to parse log data, which transfer unstructured data to structured data for further handlers.

     * **handlers**,handlers are used to data tranfer or clear which come from parser. for example, strip strings, data type convertion.